 Keeping all the benefits in mind to the balance between our astral body and our physical one, practicing Hansi Mudra is a must-try gesture.

-Aditi Mudra – How To Do And Benefits
+Shanti Mudra (Gesture of Peace): Steps To Do And Benefits